domzon/getdomainszonelist/README.md

 # getdomainszonelist
-Few lines of code which provide full list of internet domain zones(com,net,org,etc).
+Few very simple lines of PHP code that provide a full list of internet domain zones(com, net, org, etc).

-Source data I grab from <a href='https://domains-monitor.com/domainzones/'>https://domains-monitor.com/domainzones/</a>, as it provide most complited list of Internet domain zones.
+Source data I grab from <a href='https://domains-monitor.com/domainzones/'>https://domains-monitor.com/domainzones/</a>, as it provide most complete list of Internet domain zones.
+More than 1500 zones with daily updates